FIT Player Eligibility Policy

 Policy History / Approval/Application

-- This policy, and any subsequent amendment of this policy, will take effect immediately upon communication of same to Member countries through the FIT Digital Identity mailbox.
+- This policy, and any subsequent amendment of this policy, will take effect immediately upon communication of same to Members through the FIT Digital Identity mailbox.

-- Member countries are responsible for the appropriate application of this policy.
+- Members are responsible for the appropriate application of this policy.

 Index of Decisions